wlof/gameoflife/README.md

 python setup.py install
 ```

-If you're running Windows, you will have to install the unofficial curses library first.
+If you're running Windows, you will need to install the unofficial curses library.
 Download it from http://www.lfd.uci.edu/~gohlke/pythonlibs/#curses.

 If you want to use the slightly faster NumPy/SciPy implementation, you will of course have to install these libraries: http://www.scipy.org/scipylib/download.html